Rhodium plating is used to increase the

 Plating with rhodium, also known as rhodium flashing, is a process that coats a fine layer of rhodium over white gold, platinum, and silver rings to increase their durability and shine.

 Rhodium flashing is not permanent, and it will wear off in time.
 The wear time depends on how much the jewelry piece is used and how thick the original plating was.
-For example, a pair of earrings may retain their plating for many years, but a wedding ring which is exposed to daily wear usually requires another plate in 1-2 years.
-If the initial plating was extremely thin, an additional plating on a wedding ring may be needed in a few months to one year.
+For example, a pair of earrings may retain their plating for many years, but a wedding ring which is exposed to daily wear usually requires another plate in 1-3 years.
+If the initial plating was extremely thin, an additional plating on a wedding ring may be needed in a year.

 Re-plating rhodium rings does not take long, and most professional jewelers offer this service.